Jacqueline Nearne

-Jacqueline Nearne MBE (born 27 May 1916, Brighton, England, died 15 August 1982 in London, England), code named Jacqueline and Josette, was an agent for the British Special Operations Executive (SOE) in Nazi-occupied France during World War II.
+Jacqueline Nearne MBE (27 May 1916 – 15 August 1982), code named Jacqueline and Josette, was an agent for the British Special Operations Executive (SOE) in Nazi-occupied France during World War II.
 The purpose of SOE was to conduct espionage, sabotage, and reconnaissance in countries occupied by Nazi Germany and other Axis powers.
 SOE agents in France allied themselves with resistance groups and supplied them with weapons and equipment parachuted in from England.
 Nearne was a courier with the Stationer network operating mostly in the Clermont-Ferrand area.
-She worked in France for more than 14 months and returned safely to England.
+She worked in France for the unusually long time of 14 months and returned safely to England.

 Early life

 Born 27 May 1916 in Brighton, England, Nearne was the elder daughter of an English father and a Spanish mother.
 She moved with her family to France in 1923.
 At the age of 18, she began work in southern France as a commercial travelling representative for an office equipment company.
 France was defeated and occupied by Nazi Germany in 1940.
 In 1942, along with her sister Eileen, Nearne fled France, making her way to England via Spain, Portugal, and Gibraltar.
 On her arrival in England, Nearne applied to the Auxiliary Territorial Service (ATS) but was turned down as she had no experience of driving in the dark and on the left hand side of the road.